Telecommunications in Tajikistan: Radio

 There are 20 radio broadcast stations: 8 AM, 10 FM, and 2 shortwave as of 2009.
 Only 10 are estimated to be transmitting.
 There were an estimated 1.291 million radios in Tajikistan in 1991, approximately 1 for every 3.9 people.

 Television

 There are 24 licensed television broadcasting stations as of 2012, though only 15 are thought to be actively broadcasting.
 There were an estimated 860,000 televisions in Tajikistan in 1991, approximately 1 for every 5.9 people.
+Televizioni Tojikiston is the state television channel of Tajikistan, a successor to the Soviet republican program of the Central Soviet Television.

 The head of the Committee for TV and Radio-broadcasting, Nouriddin Said, told reporters in Dushanbe on July 22, 2020 that 13 national TV channels, 35 private TV stations, 10 national radio stations, 24 private radio stations and 14 audiovisual production studios now operate in the country.

 To-date, only 65 percent of Tajikistan’s population has access to digital television, he noted.

 Internet

 Internet use has grown slowly - in 2004 only seven Internet service providers were in operation.
 However, there were 1,158 Tajikistani internet hosts in 2008, placing Tajikistan 150th in the world.
 As of 2005, there were 19,500 internet users in Tajikistan, making it the 190th internet-connected country in the world at the time.
 Tajikistan's internet country code is .tj.